 11) Maintain - Significant amounts of debris have accumulated in one or more gutters or downspouts.
 Gutters can overflow and cause water to come in contact with the building exterior, or water can accumulate around the foundation.
 This is a conducive condition for wood-destroying organisms.
 Recommend cleaning gutters and downspouts now and as necessary in the future.

 Attic and Roof Structure

-13) Repair/Replace, Evaluate - Sections of the roof structure appeared to have substandard ventilation, ridge vents were missing and/or there were too few vents.
-This can result in high attic and roof surface temperatures, reduce the life of the roof covering materials.
-High levels of moisture can also accumulate in the roof structure or attic, and can be a conducive condition for wood-destroying organisms.
+15) Repair/Replace, Evaluate - One or more sections of the roof structure appeared to have substandard ventilation, ridge vents were missing and/or there were too few vents.
+This can result in high attic and roof surface temperatures, reduce the life of the roof covering materials, and/or increase cooling costs.
+High levels of moisture are also likely to accumulate in the roof structure or attic, and can be a conducive condition for wood-destroying organisms.
 Standard building practices require one free square foot of ventilation for every 150 square feet of attic space, and that vents be evenly distributed between the lowest points of the roof structure and the highest points to promote air circulation.
 Often this means that both soffit vents and ridge or gable end vents are installed.
 Recommend that a qualified contractor evaluate and repair per standard building practices.

 Garage or Carport

 23) Repair/Replace - The button controlling the automatic front vehicle door opener was difficult to operate.
 Had to push it "just right", to get it to operate.

 Recommend that a qualified person repair or replace the control button.